 Version 1 atomism holds that there are atomic truths and that there is no dimension to size other than cardinality.
-To show this sort of atomism is false what we need is a case where there are two bodies (that is intended to be ontologically uncommitting) of truth, each with the same number of atomic truths, yet where one is more truth than the other.
-In one sense it is difficult to imagine how to construct such a case since we have no idea what atomic truths would look like; to paraphrase Russell, as quoted earlier in the paper, atomic truths are not experienced as such but known only inferentially as the limit of analysis.
-Thus it seems impossible to collect 500 of them here and 500 of them there and compare which collection, if either, is more truth than the other.
-But in another sense we can do this, for there is another way for the cardinality of two sets to be the same other than by each set containing the same finite number of truths.
+To show this sort of atomism is false, what we need is a case where there are two bodies (that is intended to be ontologically uncommitting) of truth, each with the same number of atomic truths, yet where one is more truth than the other.
+In one sense, it is difficult to imagine how to construct such a case since we have no idea what atomic truths would look like; to paraphrase Russell, as quoted earlier in the chapter, atomic truths are not experienced as such but known only inferentially as the limit of analysis.
+Thus, it seems impossible to collect 500 of them here and 500 of them there and compare which collection, if either, is more truth than the other.
+But in another sense, we can do this, for there is another way for the cardinality of two sets to be the same other than by each set containing the same finite number of truths.
 We need only construct an example where each body of truths has the same infinite cardinality, say the cardinality of the continuum, but where one collection of truths is, or seems to be with whatever clarity our intuitions can establish, more truth than the other.

 Here is such a case: Start by thinking of the Encyclopaedia Britannica and a brief pamphlet for tourists that sketches some info about a location attraction such as a historic castle.
 Assume that each contains nothing but the truth.
 It seems pretty clear that the encyclopaedia contains more truth than the brief pamphlet, but this isn’t the case we’re looking for since it’s far from clear that each contains the same number of truths (finite or otherwise).
 However, now consider what we can call the alethic complements of each: